petrasvestartas/wink/plan.md

-- [ ] reload all geometry when any json input is changed
+- [x] reload all geometry when any json input is changed
+- [ ] line thickness and line colors